White stork

 CAN WE HAVE THEM IN BRITAIN?

 White storks are native to the British Isles and visit frequently.
-In 2020, the first two wild breeding pairs successfully nested at Knepp Estate following reintroduction efforts.
+In 2020, the first two wild breeding pairs successfully nested at Knepp Estate in Sussex following reintroduction efforts.
 This was the first time in 600 years that white storks had bred in Britain.
-In the first four breeding seasons, 68 chicks successfully fledged.
+In the first four breeding seasons, 68 chicks fledged.

 Two captive breeding schemes are currently underway in southern England as part of The White Stork Project in partnership with Cotswold Wildlife Park and Knepp Estate.
 The project aims to re-establish 50 wild breeding pairs of white storks in southern Britain by 2030.
 As of today, more than 250 storks have been set free across various project locations, including Surrey, West Sussex and East Sussex.
 The continued release of captive-bred birds further enhances colony populations and promotes migratory instincts.